COOKIE POLICY

 LIAP

-Used to indicate the access status of the user.
+Used to indicate the user’s login status.

 3/2023